Geodan/pg2b3dm/styling.md

 }
 ```

-### Rules for amount of shaders
+### Rules for number of shaders

-- The amount of colors in the lists can be 1, in  which case the same color is used for all
-triangles in the geometry;
+The number of colors in each list determines how shaders are applied.

+1. Single Color for All Triangles

+If a list contains one color, that color is applied to all triangles.

 Example: